Paink64/HPC-AI-Resources/Personal-Computer-DNN.md

 💡 Think: How do these concepts work together to train an AI model? 🤔

 Neural networks are a fundamental part of artificial intelligence (AI).
 They learn by adjusting their internal settings based on data.
-This process involves two main steps: **forward propagation** (making predictions) and **backward propagation** (learning from mistakes).
+This process involves two main steps **forward propagation** (making predictions) and **backward propagation** (learning from mistakes).

-- Neurons – The building blocks of neural networks that receive inputs, process them, and produce outputs. 🧠
-- Layers – Different levels in a neural network, including input, hidden, and output layers. 🏗️
-- Activation Function – Determines whether a neuron should activate or not (e.g., ReLU, Sigmoid, Softmax). ⚡
+- **Neurons** (🧠): Represented by colored circles (orange, blue, green, and purple).
+Each neuron processes inputs, applies an activation function, and passes the output to the next layer.

+- **Layers** (🏗️)
+  - Input Layer: The orange circles on the left take input features (e.g., x1, x2).
+  - Hidden Layers: The blue and green circles process the information between input and output.
+  - Output Layer: The purple circle at the end provides the final prediction.

+- **Activation Function** (⚡)
+  - Indicated inside the blue, green, and purple neurons as z, f.
+  - Each neuron applies an activation function (e.g., ReLU, Sigmoid) to determine whether the signal should pass through.

+- **Weights & Biases**(⚖️)
+  - Weights are represented by the dashed black arrows connecting neurons.
+  - Bias terms are represented by the gray circles labeled 1.
-- Weights & Biases – Parameters that are adjusted during training to improve predictions. ⚖️
+These parameters are adjusted during training to improve model accuracy.

+- **Forward Propagation** (➡️)
+  - Represented by the red arrow at the top.
-- Forward Propagation – The process of passing input data through the network to generate an output. ➡️
+  - The process of passing inputs (x1, x2) through the network to generate Predictions (y').
-- Loss Function – Measures how well the network's predictions match the actual values (e.g., Mean Squared Error, Cross-Entropy Loss). ❌
+  - Information flows from left to right in the network.

+- **Loss Function** (❌)
+  - Represented by the blue oval labeled "Loss Function".
+  - It calculates the difference between the Predictions (y') and True Values (y) to measure model accuracy.
+  - Examples include Mean Squared Error (MSE) and Cross-Entropy Loss.

+- **Optimizer** (🔄)
+  - Represented by the red oval labeled "Optimizer".
+  - It updates Weights using techniques like Stochastic Gradient Descent (SGD) or Adam to minimize the Loss Function.

+- **Backpropagation** (🔙)
+  - Represented by the red arrow at the bottom.
-- Optimizer – A method for adjusting weights and biases to minimize loss (e.g., Adam, SGD). 🔄
+  - It is the process of adjusting weights and biases by moving backward from the Loss Function to the Optimizer.
-- Backpropagation – The technique used to update network parameters by propagating errors backward. 🔙
+  - Ensures that the model learns by reducing prediction errors iteratively.

+- **Epochs & Batch Size** (🔁)
+  - The blue circular arrows indicate the iterative training process.
-- Epochs & Batch Size – Defines how many times the network trains on the entire dataset and how much data is processed at a time. 🔁
+  - Epochs: The number of times the entire dataset is processed.
+  - Batch Size: The amount of data used in one training step before updating weights.

+---

 ### 🚀 Step 1: Forward Propagation (Making Predictions)